 2. How will you market your home?

 A listing agent has several avenues to market your home.
 This includes their own database of potential buyers who are interested in living in your neighborhood.
 Access to the MLS, thousands of real estate websites and social media accounts geared towards real estate.

 You, on the other hand, probably don’t have this type of ready market.
 Gone are the days of being able to stick a for sale sign in your yard and selling your home.
 A majority of buyers turn to the internet or their agent, they no longer drive around looking for properties.
 So unless you have an expansive marketing plan, which costs money, you may have a difficult time finding a buyer.

-Navigating the do-it-yourself-route when selling a home is extremely overwhelming.
+Navigating the do-it-yourself route when selling a home is extremely overwhelming.
 Hiring a listing agent to guide you through all of the ups and downs, while dodging the obvious pitfalls, will not only get you a sale faster, but also ensure you get top dollar for your home.
 A top Realtor tends to not only pay for themselves but nets a seller more money too!

 Please consider spreading the word and sharing; Should I Hire a Listing Agent to Sell My Home?Finding a buyer for a home is typically the easy part, the real difficult part is getting from contract to closing.
 Is this something sellers can handle? #realestate #homeselling

 - Not all listing agents are created equal.
 In fact, the novice seller probably has no clue they even hired a bad real estate agent.
 However, there are red flags, like horrible photographs of the property and it’s these red flags that need to be addressed.
 In some cases that agent may need to be fired altogether.